copilot-emacs/copilot.el/README.md

 # Copilot.el

-Copilot.el is an Emacs plugin for GitHub Copilot.
+Copilot.el is an Emacs plugin for [GitHub Copilot][].
+It provides inline completions (ghost text), an interactive chat interface, and Next Edit Suggestions — all powered by the official [@github/copilot-language-server][].

 ![](assets/demo.gif)

-This plugin uses the official [@github/copilot-language-server][] provided by Microsoft.
+The plugin talks to the Copilot language server over JSON-RPC, using `jsonrpc.el` directly rather than going through an LSP client like eglot.
+This is a deliberate choice — most of the Copilot protocol is non-standard LSP, and a single global server is shared across all buffers and projects.
+See [doc/design.md](doc/design.md) for the full rationale.

 > [!NOTE]
 >
 > You need access to [GitHub Copilot][] to use this plugin.
-The service introduced a free layer in early 2025.
+The service introduced a free tier in early 2025.

 ## Requirements